paddywardle/Adaptive_Mesh_Refinement_Using_AMReX-Compressible_Euler_Equations/README.md

 **Project Overview**

-This project involves solving the compressible Euler equations within the framework of the AMReX software package, and investigating the effects of adaptive mesh refinement.
+This project involves solving the compressible Euler equations using both the SLIC and MUSCL-Hancock high-resolution numerical schemes.